 Standby Process and Procedures

-This is particularly important as standby passengers are often required to check in at least 30 minutes before departure for domestic flights and 60 minutes for international flights.
-Upon arrival at the airport, passengers should proceed to the designated check-in area or kiosk to confirm their standby status.
-It is advisable to communicate directly with an airline representative if there are any questions or concerns regarding the process.
+Standby passengers generally must be checked in and listed at least 45 minutes before departure for domestic flights, and 60 minutes for international flights.
+Upon arrival at the airport, you can proceed to the designated check-in area or kiosk to confirm your standby status.
+If you have any issues, speak directly with an airline representative at the ticket counter.

 Standby Fees and Charges